NizamuddinMandekar/ImageDetector-Real-vs-AI-Generated/README.md

 ## User Interface :

-The user interface (UI) of the "Reality Check" application is designed to be intuitive and user-friendly, allowing users to easily classify images of faces as either real or AI-generated.
+The user interface (UI) of the "Image Detector" application is designed to be intuitive and user-friendly, allowing users to easily classify images of faces as either real or AI-generated.

 ## Important Guidelines :